-Ecwid vs Shopify – Ease of Use: Verdict
+Ecwid vs. Shopify – Ease of Use: Verdict

 In the ease of use Ecwid vs. Shopify round, the winner is Ecwid.
 Although both are easy to do, Ecwid can be set up with just several clicks, and you can start selling your products right away.

 With the Shopify e-commerce platform, you will set up an entirely new online store, which will take you a bit longer.
-Still, in the long run, Shopify will make running your online store much easier thanks to its useful ecommerce tools, which are integrated into the plans.
+Still, in the long run, Shopify will make running your online store much easier thanks to its helpful ecommerce tools, which are integrated into the plans.

 You can try Ecwid for free today here.

 How a website looks and its ease of navigation are essential if you want to attract and keep visitors on your site rather than having them bounce off immediately.